DrBuckWho/Voronoi-Shattering-Algorithm-Simulation/README.txt

-Payne Clark

-This is a usage of a complex algorithm from this research Paper (https://www.researchgate.net/publication/318208318_EXAMINING_THE_USE_OF_VORONOI_DIAGRAMS_IN_ARCHITECTURE_ON_A_STUDENT_PROJECT)
-I mostly taught myself the research paper is just to show you what it is.

-This Lab meets the requirements for the research alg and the glass breaking simulation

-The code isnt too long but this took me well over 40 hours to do as the full fledge alg is insanley complex and I had to keep doing simplifications as my math knowledge and mesh knowledge was not up to snuff

-I wanted to do this in 3d however the proffessor said a 2d implementation would be enough
+# Voronoi Algorithm Overview

+The Voronoi algorithm is used to partition a space into regions based on proximity to a set of input points.
+Its purpose is to efficiently divide space into distinct areas, where each area encompasses all the points that are closer to a specific input point than to any other point in the set.
+This algorithm finds applications in various fields, including computer graphics, geographical analysis, pattern recognition, and robotics, where spatial organization or proximity-based analysis is required.
+It's particularly useful in problems involving spatial clustering, nearest neighbor searches, and spatial interpolation.

+## Algorithm Steps

+- **Input:** Set of points P = {p1, p2, ..., pn}

+1. **Initialization:** Initialize an empty list of Voronoi cells or regions.

+2. **Edge Calculation:**
+   - For each point pi in P:
+       - Initialize an empty list of edges.
+       - For each point pj in P where j ≠ i:
+           - Calculate the perpendicular bisector of the line segment connecting pi and pj.
+           - Add the bisector to the list of edges.

+3. **Vertex Calculation:**
+   - For each pair of adjacent edges:
+       - Find their intersection point.
+       - Add this point to the list of vertices of the corresponding Voronoi cell.

+4. **Cell Creation:**
+   - For each point pi in P:
+       - Create a Voronoi cell using the vertices obtained in step 3.
+       - Add this cell to the list of Voronoi cells.

+5. **Output:** Output the list of Voronoi cells.

-Voronoi Diagram Implementation in Unity:
+# Voronoi Diagram Implementation in Unity

 This project demonstrates a Voronoi diagram generator implemented in Unity using C#.
-The Voronoi diagram is created on a grid, where each cell is assigned a random color from a predefined set.

-Cell Separation:
+## Cell Separation

 The Voronoi diagram separates the grid into regions based on the proximity to a set of randomly generated points.
 Each cell represents a region of influence around its corresponding point.

-Interactive Glass Breaking:
+## Interactive Glass Breaking

-Left-clicking on the diagram simulates glass breaking by destroying the Voronoi cells.
+- Left-clicking on the diagram simulates glass breaking by destroying the Voronoi cells.
 Upon destruction, the plane breaks apart creating an effect similar to shattered glass.

-Implementation Details:
+## Implementation Details

-The project utilizes Unity's RawImage component to render the Voronoi diagram on a canvas.
+- **Rendering:** The project utilizes Unity's RawImage component to render the Voronoi diagram on a canvas.
-Voronoi cells are represented as Customized meshes.
+- **Representation:** Voronoi cells are represented as customized meshes.
-Random movement is applied to the shattered pieces, adding dynamism to the simulation.
+- **Dynamism:** Random movement is applied to the shattered pieces, adding dynamism to the simulation.

-Usage:
+## Usage

-Left-click on the diagram to trigger the glass-breaking effect.
+- Left-click on the diagram to trigger the glass-breaking effect.